demivlkv/employee-tracker/README.md

-# Project 12: MySQL Challenge
+# Project 12: SQL Challenge
 ## Employee Tracker

-## Description
-Employee Tracker is a command-line application that is powered by Node.js, Inquirer, and MySQL.
-This Employee Tracker project enables users (i.e. business owners) to view and manage the departments, roles, and employees in their company.
+This project is a command-line application that is created by Node.js, Inquirer, and MySQL.
+Employee Tracker serves as a SQL database that enables users (i.e. business owners) to view and manage the departments, roles, and employees in their company.
+MySQL is used to achieve the main goal for the project, which is to provide a relational database.
+The ability to easily store and retrieve data makes this database fundamental to the application.
+MySQL is considered the most reliable, scaleable, and developer-friendly open source relational database management system.

 ![screenshot.png](/../main/assets/images/screenshot.png)